VicSw4g/Communism-simulator/README.md

 * based on the code of simple Slalom
 * When the target is hit the bomb will explode and the soviet national anthem will be played in celebration of our victory over the capitalist pigs.

+After the game is won, a radio message is sent to other microbits telling them that our communist system is great.